 Their Rush Creek Reserve is shaped in a spruce bark form which also gives the soft cheese a slightly woody flavor.
 Our cheese guru says the soft cheese is so good, you should use a spoon instead of a knife.

-If you are a dairy cow, life at Marieke’s Gouda in Thorpe must be amazing.
+If you are a dairy cow, life at Marieke’s Gouda in Thorp must be amazing.
 Great cheese starts with great milk and the cows at Marieke’s live stall-free, are given rotating back scratchers, and have fans to stay cool in what is affectionately known as the “Cow Spa.”